kaiakamatsu/AncPhenoSpecificGenes/README.md

 > ANOVA

 ### Which genes are differentially expressed in individuals with differenet BMI?

+> Redundancy analysis without BMI/ancestry interaction

-Which genes are differentially expressed in different BMI groups of different ancestries?
+### Which genes are differentially expressed in different BMI groups of different ancestries?

-> Redundancy analysis
+> Redundancy analysis with BMI/ancestry interaction

 ### What are the functions of these genes?

 ### Interesting Findings

-1. ENSG00000135842, NIBAN

-> regulates adipocyte apoptosis, important in obesity development (https://pubmed.ncbi.nlm.nih.gov/33185830/)
+1. RRAGD, ENSG00000025039 (p = 1.234555e-18, BMI associated)

+> - plays a crucial role in the cellular response to amino acid availability through regulation of the mTORC1 signaling cascade (genecards)
+> - previous gene-level associations (through genetic data) found with weight, bmi, type 2 diabetes (Dornbos et al. 2022 Cell Metabolism)
+> - causative experimentally for kidney disease (Schlingmann et al. 2021 J Am Soc Nephrol)
+> - kidney diseases linked to bmi (Herrington et al. 2017 PLoS One)

 ### Comparison to previous association studies